 Having completed its tenth year, Books Behind Bars has been featured on the Today Show, in the Washington Post, the Chronicle of Higher Education, the Moscow Times, on Katie Couric, NPR, and Russian national television.
 Seats at the Table, a feature-length documentary about the program, has been shown at film festivals throughout the United States, in France, and the UK, and in 2020-2021 it will air nationally on PBS.

-Read this piece by Andy Kaufman about how he teaches resilience through Russian Literature with the Books Behind Bars program.
+Read this piece by Andy Kaufman about how he teaches resilience through Russian Literature.